spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/keys.md

 key.
 The signed measurements are embedded in the UKI image, along with the public key of the PCR policy key pair.

 During installation, encrypted partitions are setup using a Disk Encryption Key (DEK), which is itself encrypted by the TPM and stored in a secure blob.
-The public key embeded in the ISO is used to form a binding policy with the secure blob.
-The binding policy states that in order to decrypt the secure blob containing the DEK, the PCR 11 measurements must match a signed, precalculated set of measurements present in the boot image.
+The PCR public key embedded in the ISO is used to form a binding policy.
+The binding policy states that in order to decrypt the secure blob containing the DEK, the PCR measurements must match precalculated set of measurements signed by the corresponding PCR private key.

 During the boot process before the encrypted disk partition is mounted, the TPM will perform the following:

 - Verify the public key in the image is valid (by checking digest of the key vs binding policy)
 - Verify the signature on the pre-calculated measurements using the public key
-- Compare the precalculated measurements vs the actual PCR 11 measurements.
+- Compare the precalculated measurements vs the actual PCR measurements.

-If all thre verifications are successfull, TPM will decrypt the secure blob, release DEK, and the OS can use it to decrypt the encrypted partitions of the disk.
+If all three verifications are successful, TPM will decrypt the secure blob, release DEK, and the OS can use it to decrypt the encrypted partitions of the disk.

 ## Disk Encryption Key (DEK)